10 things to do everyday to be more organised

 Writing a to-do list can help you focus on what’s important and prioritise what you need to get done.
 When your mind is full of things you need to do, it can be difficult to know what you need to do first and what requires your urgent attention.
 When you create a list and have it all laid out in front of you, it makes it a lot easier to prioritise things.

 3. Put your to-do list in your calendar

 Start with your non-negotiable items such as work or school.
-Then schedule in time for self-care, exercise and time to see friends and family.
-After all these appointments are in your calendar, add in the remaining tasks from your to do list.
+Then schedule time for self-care, exercise and time to see friends and family.
+After all these appointments are on your calendar, add the remaining tasks from your to-do list.
 Don’t forget to give yourself plenty of time between each task so you don’t feel burned out at the end of the day.

 4. Create routines

 Create daily routines to stay organised and on top of things.
 Starting with your morning routine, how can you use your morning routine to stay more organised?
 Maybe you could wake up earlier?
 Maybe you could use your mornings to meal prep?

 How about your evening routine?
 Is there anything you can do in the evening to prepare for the next day?
 Such as packing your bag, preparing your lunch and choosing your outfit.
 When creating a morning and an evening routine, decide what time you will start, how long it will take and what you will do during your routine.

 5. Keep your space clutter-free